payable/ecr-sdks/README.md

 The connection between the terminal and host system will be established using WebSocket which is running inside the ECR application.

-The server is implemented based in these WebSocket protocol versions
+The server is implemented based on these WebSocket protocol versions

 * [RFC 6455](https://tools.ietf.org/html/rfc6455)
 * [RFC 7692](https://tools.ietf.org/html/rfc7692)